Don’t miss the little masterpieces from the previous editions of Sardinia Film Festival.

 We can’t wait to see the new shorts in competition in this new edition of Sardinia Film Festival, fully dedicated to animation and headed by Luca Raffaelli.

-rd to 5/8th December, why don’t we go back to see the shorts that moved us the most during the past editions?
+While we are waiting for the films’ projections, which will be from 3rd to 5/8th December, why don’t we go back to see the shorts that moved us the most during the past editions?

 In the last edition of 2020, which was only on live stream due to the pandemic restrictions, it was awarded with a special mention to Animation the short Siderea, realized by Elisa Cecchin, Elisa Bonadin, Isabel Matta, and Carlotta Vacchetti.